Overview

 When listing all resources, Mockend will send:

-GET mockend.com/.../books
+GET mockend.com/.../posts

 [